creativenull/efmls-configs-nvim/README.md

 See also `:help efmls-configs-defaults` to view docs inside neovim.

 Default configurations are an opt-in feature.
 To see all the configurations provided by default go to [`doc/SUPPORTED_LIST.md`](./doc/SUPPORTED_LIST.md).

-As mentioned in the [Standalone Setup](#standalone-setup) section, you can also use a list of defaults provided by this plugin, in-case you don't want to specify configuration for each language.
+You can use a list of defaults provided by this plugin, in-case you don't want to specify configuration for each language.

 ```lua
 local languages = require('efmls-configs.defaults').languages()